MR1229/MR1229/README.md

 ### Working toward

-- Genuine strength in Java + DSA, not memorized patterns
+- Real strength in Java + DSA, not memorized patterns
-- A couple of real MERN projects worth linking on a resume, each with a README that explains a decision, not just a feature list
+- A couple of MERN projects worth linking on a resume
-- Python + SQL solid enough to start data engineering work
+- Python + SQL solid enough for data engineering
-- My first few open-source PRs — currently the one gap in this profile
+- First few open-source PRs — currently the gap

 <br/>